azrasking/ShiveWorks/README.md

 * Power up the segment - upon initialization the indicator light should light up blue
 * ESP32 will connect to the local MQTT broker - upon connection the indicator light should blink blue
   * If the segment is unable to connect to the MQTT broker, the indicator light will become solid red indicating a fault
-* Once connected to the MQTT broker, the segment will automatically subscribe to the topic `shiveworks/overseer`
+* Once connected to the MQTT broker, the segment will automatically subscribe to the topic `ShiveWorks/overseer/command`
   * This is an equivalent to a command line that all segments will listen to
 * For newly flashed segments, the sequence number will have to be assigned
   * Press the button on the segment to initiate the sequence number assignment - the indicator light should start blink purple
-  * By typing `assign -s 42` into the python script command line and sending that to the masterCommand topic, the segment will be assigned to position 42
+  * By typing `assign -s 42` into the python script command line and sending that to the overseer topic, the segment will be assigned to position 42
   * Indicator light will turn purple solid to indicate the sequence number has been received and saved
 * Each segment will then subscribe to the topic `shiveworks/segment/ID` where ID represents a unique ID for each segment is the sequence number of the segment
-  * This is an equivalent to a command line that only the segment will listen to
+  * This is topic with transmit, receive, and status channels for a specific segment
   * Used for sending experiment parameters to the segment, and gathering scientific data